 Blog posts by Brad Johnson

-Brad Johnson is an ABAA Member and an owner of johnson rare books & archives in Covina, California.
+Brad Johnson is the President of the ABAA and an owner of johnson rare books & archives in Covina, California.

 Literary Los Angeles: A Legacy as Diverse as the City Itself The Hollywood sign looms large over Los Angeles.
 However, despite its close association with the motion picture industry, the enduring promise and dark undercurrents of America's first postmodern city are best understood through its prose and poetry.
 This literary legacy will be on display in February when the world's leading antiquarian booksellers gather in Los Angeles for the 43rd ILAB Congress, which will lead into the 51st California International Antiquarian Book Fair in Pasadena.
 The following list of 20 defining works of Los Angeles literature is presented in anticipation of these prestigious events: Reminiscences of a Ranger: Early Times in Southern California (1881) by Major Horace Bell Horace Bell (1830-1918) was an incendiary attorney who was fond of the seamier side... [more Literary Los Angeles]